Yuanson2022/PolyLMSC/README.md

 		4. alpha_out: Evoluation rate of texture states for the robustness fine-tuning
 #  --------------------------------------------------------
 "Data" folder (Wait update):
+Note: The data are being organized to achieve better reproducibility, We will upload them upon acceptance.

 	-Training texture
  		# Each training texture originall contains 10,000 rough paths and 10,000 smooth paths